kottmanj/tq-chem-benchmark/README.md

 ### UpCCGSD/STO-3G (Pennylane)
 Pennylane timings (see [pl.py](pl.py)) are included as a representative for state-of-the-art code with industry standard.
-The code is taken from the [documentation](https://docs.pennylane.ai/en/stable/code/api/pennylane.kUpCCGSD.html) and only modified slightly to allow for different molecules and devices. `device=default.qubit` was here the default and is also the fastest for the task (others are included to see that `qulacs` is not always fastest in all packages).
+The code is taken from the [documentation](https://docs.pennylane.ai/en/stable/code/api/pennylane.kUpCCGSD.html) and only modified slightly to allow for different molecules and devices. `device=default.qubit` was here the default and is also the fastest for the task.

 Possible way to speed-up the walltime:
 - Use the same optimizer as in the tq defaults (scipy implementation of BFGS with default values)